mirkin/pi-word-clock/docs/new_pi_setup.md

 ctrl-n
 ctrl-p suggest match from start of current word ctrl-n and ctrl-p to select menu

 Replace Mode [type over]
 R
 gR treats tabs as spaces

 Copy Paste
 v for visual mode char wise
-V for full lines  move cursor y to yank (copy), d to cut, c to change ctrl-v visual-block gv reselect last visual selection
+V for full lines  move cursor y to yank (copy), d to cut, c to change
+ctrl-v visual-block
+gv reselect last visual selection
-<ctrl-g> in visual mode switches to select which is like regular text editor selections
+<ctrl-g> in visual mode switches to select which is like regular text editor
+selections
 p paste after cursor
 P paste before
-copy and paste from buffers "ay copy to a buffer "bP paste from b buffer gv get back to previous visual selection yy yank line y yank 2yW copy 2 WORDS
+copy and paste from buffers "ay copy to a buffer "bP paste from b buffer
+gv get back to previous visual selection
+yy yank line
+y yank 2yW copy 2 WORDS
 :364y yank line 364
 :364,400y yank line 364 to 400
-:364,400t500 yank lines and paste under line 500 :364,400t yank lines and paste under current line
+:364,400t500 yank lines and paste under line 500
+:364,400t yank lines and paste under current line
 MOVE
 :364m 400 move line 364 to after 400
 :364,370m 400
-yt{char} yank till before {char} to right yT{char} yank till after {char} to left yf{char} yank forward to char to right yF{char} yank yank left to char
+yt{char} yank till before {char} to right
+yT{char} yank till after {char} to left
+yf{char} yank forward to char to right
+yF{char} yank yank left to char
 Registers
 "ay yank to register a
 "Ay append to register a
 "ap put from register a
 "+p paste from clipboard linux
-"*p pase from clipboard windows or mouse hilight linux" "ayy yank line to reg a ctrl-r{register} paste from register in insert mode.
-Saves switching 0 is default register. ctrl-r ctrl-p {register} same but fixes indentation :reg list registers
+"*p pase from clipboard windows or mouse hilight linux"
+"ayy yank line to reg a
+ctrl-r{register} paste from register in insert mode.
+Saves switching 0 is default register.
+ctrl-r ctrl-p {register} same but fixes indentation
+:reg list registers
-:let @a=system('ls -al') puts result of ls -al into reg a ctrl R a
+:let @a=system('ls -al') puts result of ls -al into reg a
+ctrl R a

 *while in visual block mode *
-motions work to change block eg 20l or 10j o changes corner that defines the block VERY USEFUL I,A - insert at top when done it will be repeated on each line d delte block
+motions work to change block eg 20l or 10j
+o changes corner that defines the block VERY USEFUL
+I,A - insert at top when done it will be repeated on each line
+d delte block
 U uppercase
 u lower
 ~ toggle case
 r replace all chars in block with next char pressed
 . repeat
-: command mode will automatically preffix command with just selected text :'<,'>
+: command mode will automatically preffix command with just selected text
+:'<,'>
 Markers are
 '< start line
 '> end line
 `< start character
 `> end character
-So to replace red with green for current selection :'<,'>s/red/green/g gv - reselect last visual selection vit - select inner tag
+So to replace red with green for current selection
+:'<,'>s/red/green/g
+gv - reselect last visual selection
+vit - select inner tag

 Save & Quit
 ZZ or :wq
 Quit no save
 ZQ or :q!

 OPEN
 :E file browser

 Indent
 5>> indent 5 lines
 Vjjjjj> to do it visually

 Delete
 x del char or 8x delete 8
-dw delete from cursor to start of next word or d8w de delete frtom cursor to end of current word e8w d$ delete from cursor to end of line dd delete line 8dd delete 8 lines daw delete a word diw delete inner word dap delete a paragraph
+dw delete from cursor to start of next word or d8w
+de delete frtom cursor to end of current word e8w
+d$ delete from cursor to end of line
+dd delete line 8dd delete 8 lines
+daw delete a word
+diw delete inner word
+dap delete a paragraph

-Motion - move to (AS Above can add number before to repeat X times) w,e,$(end of line),0(start of line) w move word
+Motion - move to (AS Above can add number before to repeat X times)
+w,e,$(end of line),0(start of line),^ first non whitespace on line
+w move word
 W move WORD
 b back word
 B back WORD
 e forward to end of next word
 E forward to end of next WORD
 f(char) forward to next char [on same line]
 F(char) back to prev char
 t and T as above but just before char
 60i#<esc> insert 60 # signs

 Scrolling
+zz current line to middle of screen COOL
+zt top
+zb bottom
-zz current line to middle of screen COOL zt top zb bottom ctrl-e ctrl-y step up/down a line ctrl-d ctrl-u 1/2 page ctrl-b ctrl-f page ctrl-o switches from insert to normal temporarlily while you do one of these commands.
+ctrl-e ctrl-y step up/down a line
+ctrl-d ctrl-u 1/2 page
+ctrl-b ctrl-f page
+ctrl-o switches from insert to normal temporarlily while you do one of these commands.

 Buffers
 :ls list
 :bn next buffer
 :bp prev
 :b2 buffer 2
 :b filen    partial filename tab will auto complete

 Windows
-:split or :sp filename horizontal split ctrl-w s :vsplit or :vs or :vsp filename vertical split ctrl-w v ctrl-w arrows move cursor to window or ctrl w again to cycle ctrl-w _ maximize window = all equal size
+:split or :sp filename horizontal split ctrl-w s
+:vsplit or :vs or :vsp filename vertical split ctrl-w v
+ctrl-w arrows move cursor to window or ctrl w again to cycle
+For horizontal splits
+ctrl-w + - resize _ maximize window = all equal size
+10 ctrl-w + increase size by 10
+For vetical
+ctrl-w < or > resize | maximize = equal
+10 ctrl-w > or < change size by 10
 :hide close current window ctrl-w q
 :only close all but this
 10 ctrl-w + increase size by 10 - decrease
 :qa quit all
 :wqa :xa save all quit
 ctrl-w x exchange window with neigbour

+Tabs should think of tab as a window layout
 Tabs vim -p file 1 file2 file3
-gt gT     normal mode switch tab
+gt gT     normal mode switch t  ab
-2gt numbred tab
+2gt numbered tab
 :tabn :tabp prev next tab
 :tabedit filename
 :tabclose

 Folding
-set foldmethod=syntax or manual indent zM fold everything zR unfold everything za toggle open/close a fold zm fold more zr fold less
+set foldmethod=syntax or manual indent
+zM fold everything
+zR unfold everything
+za toggle open/close a fold
+zm fold more
+zr fold less

 Plugins crtlP fuzzy search
 cd ~/.vim